 The postmodern person rejects the Biblical absolutes that there is an immutable God and that God is sovereign and that the only way to salvation is through the blood sacrifice of Jesus.
 Therefore, the Christian and the postmodern person often do not have sufficient common ground to allow proper dialogue on spiritual matters.

 The postmodern person might ask if there is any such thing as truth and whether or not truth can be known either experientially or rationally.
 The modernist would say, "Of course there is absolute truth!
-Asking if truth can be known is an absolute question!"
+Asking if truth can be known is an absolute question"!

 Postmodernism and the Emergent Church

 Generally speaking, those in the Emerging Church movement are aware of the postmodern mindset and admirably seek to adapt evangelistic efforts to accommodate postmodern thinking.
-This sometimes means that some Emerging Churches will feature church services and emphasize relationship, community, common traditional values, while using visual methods, storytelling, and more expressive worship instead of absolute truth constructions derived from Scripture and delivered during preaching and teaching.
+This sometimes means that some Emerging Churches will feature church services and emphasize relationship, community, common traditional values while using visual methods, storytelling, and more expressive worship instead of absolute truth constructions derived from Scripture and delivered during preaching and teaching.

 "Emerging Churches use paintings, slides, drawings, and candles as visual expressions.
 In addition, they might show videos or television clips.
 On occasion an art installation or exhibit functions as the entire 'service.'"5

-We agree that we must reach the culture in a relevant way, a way with which they are familiar, but we must also make sure that we do not compromise the revealed Word of God and we must not let the revealed truth of God's Word be subjugated to cultural or personal pressures.
+We agree that we must reach the culture in a relevant way, a way with which they are familiar; but we must also make sure that we do not compromise the revealed Word of God, and we must not let the revealed truth of God's Word be subjugated to cultural or personal pressures.

 To repeat my oversimplification, postmodernism is relativism.
 Postmodernism is a reaction against the logical truth structures of modern thought that gave us absolute propositions about nature, time, space, mathematics, knowability, repeatability of experimentation, predictability, etc. As modernism developed the sciences, technology, and medicine, it has helped to produce a comfortable and predictable society--wherein people tend to become complacent, comfortable, and predictable.
 But there are always people who ask questions rather than blindly follow the status quo.
-They look for different ways of expression, different interpretations of truth, teach the idea that truth is not necessarily absolute, and that reality can be reinterpreted.
+They look for different ways of expression, different interpretations of truth, teach the idea that truth is not necessarily absolute and that reality can be reinterpreted.
 It is within the postmodern context that the Emerging Churches are seeking to work.

-It is a difficult venture to try and reach the hearts and minds of those who are less open to absolutes than previous generations.
+It is a difficult venture to try to reach the hearts and minds of those who are less open to absolutes than previous generations.
 So, instead of absolute truth propositions, Emerging Churches tend to focus on relationships, expressiveness, and new ways of trying to reach God.
 Is it good?
 Yes and no. It is good only so far as it is consistent with Scripture.
 It is bad whenever it deviates from it.

 This article is also available in: Español